Menu

 • Dr. Paul Carroll

-The Programme Manager for the Brain Injury and Stroke Specialty Programmes is Dr Valerie Twomey.
+The Programme Manager for the Brain Injury and Stroke Specialty Programmes is Kate Curtin

 The NRH is one of the largest rehabilitation hospitals in Europe.
 A programme to increase the number of Consultants in Rehabilitation Medicine, in line with International best practice, is being actively pursued.